shirtsgroup/physical_validation/doc/userguide.rst

 the interaction cutoff or the treatment of bond constraints, might be enough to flag large samples as not being properly distributed.

-As an alternative to the strict test, the `physical_validation` suite offers the non-strict version.
+As an alternative to the strict test, the :code:`physical_validation` suite offers the non-strict version.
 In this case, the mean and the standard deviation of the sample are calculated and compared to the expected values.
 To make the test easily interpretable, two distinct temperatures :math:`T_\mu` and